Wanted (manga): Plot

-After an attack by the navy, Luce decides that they need to find out if the navy are patrolling the area they are currently in.
-Armeria offers to find out in the next town, reasoning that as she is not a pirate, the townspeople will tell her, but Luce refuses.
-Angered by this, Armeria takes a boat and rows to the port, where she gets a job in a brothel patronized by Naval officers.
-She is accosted by a drunk, and saved by another officer, who turns out to be Luce in disguise.
-He takes her upstairs and demands to know how she planned to find the information they need.
-When she refuses to answer, telling him not to interfere, he threatens to "buy" her every night until she gives up.
-Furious with him, she storms out of the room, only to witness an argument between a navy officer and a member of the pirates about Skulls.
-When another officer suggests that Scars is in town, she yells out that he isn't, drawing the attention of a naval commander.
+Luce decides that they get information about the Navy.
+Armeria offers to ask around at the next town, but Luce refuses.
+Angered, Armeria gets a job in a brothel.
+She is accosted by a drunk and saved by Luce.
+He demands to know how she planned to find the information they need.
+When she refuses to answer, he threatens to "buy" her every night until she gives up.
+Furious, she storms out of the room, and is caught by the Navy.